 Phone: 250 318-7388

-InterestsMy clinical practice experience has focused on community health, mental health, global health and nursing leadership.
+InterestsMy clinical practice experience has focused on community health, mental health, and global health.
 I am a population health researcher with an interest in the intersections of place-people-health-policy and particularly in novel approaches and interventions to improve health outcomes with a focus on integrated knowledge translation strategies.
 I am interested in building resilient communities in order to mitigate the effects of climate change events on mental health.
 Currently, I am undertaking research with youth to understand youth engagement in health system planning using arts-based methods in rural communities.
 I am also conducting intervention research in Uganda with children to decrease HIV stigma.

 I have established the Youth and Young Adult Engagement for Success (YYES) Research Lab with the purpose to systematically investigate emerging and complex lives of youth in Canada and globally and build capacities of youth to take action to improve their lives and that of their communities.
 The goals of this program of research are to examine the relationships between youth-place-policy by developing, implementing, and evaluating models of youth engagement and mobilizing evidence about interventions that impact health and health equity.
 Work in the YYES lab involves community-based participatory research (CBPR), qualitative and quantitative methodologies, arts-based methods, and is grounded in health promotion and socio-ecological theory.